Palm Beach County Attorney For Your First DUI Offense

 The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) reports that almost 2,600 motorists were arrested for driving under the influence (DUI) in Palm Beach County in 2017, with more than 1,200 arrests (59 percent) resulting in convictions.
 Getting arrested for DUI may have life-changing consequences, and ensuring the best possible outcome in those circumstances requires the advocacy of an experienced DUI attorney.

 If you have been arrested for DUI, you may be feeling overwhelmed and anxious about what will happen next.
-Speak to a Palm Beach personal injury attorney as soon as possible and get advice about your options and the best course of action for your case.
+Speak to a Palm Beach first DUI offense attorney as soon as possible and get advice about your options and the best course of action for your case.
 Contact Meldon Law at 800-373-8000 or online to schedule a free consultation and learn if we may be able to help you.

 Meldon Law Results for First Time DUI Offenders